 Forrest is frequently a presenter at conferences and public events.
 He has given hundreds of presentations (speeches, workshops, master classes, concerts, teaching demonstrations, etc.) for music educators in the U.S., Canada, and Europe.
 He has been the Conference Clinician, Conference Artist, or Guest Artist at eighteen state and national music teacher conferences.
 This includes six straight years (2012-2017) as a Guest Artist at the Music Teachers Association of California conference.
 In 2015, he gave five presentations at the National Conference on Keyboard Pedagogy, including a Teaching Demonstration of the Four Arts.
 Though he usually speaks about the Four Arts, his topics have included performance anxiety, piano technique, songwriting, the history of music, and creative practicing.

 Forrest is professional arranger.
-His arrangements for the piano and a variety of instruments are included in 40 publications by Frederick Harris Music.
+His arrangements for the piano and a variety of instruments are included in 40 publications by RCM Publishing.

 He is a composer who has composed hundreds of piano pieces and songs.
-He is the co-composer with Dr. Kevin Helppie of World Songs, two collections of 35 original arts songs based on ancient poetry from around the world, and Drops of Silver, a song cycle.
+He is the co-composer with Dr. Kevin Helppie of World Songs, two collections of 35 original arts songs based on ancient poetry from around the world, Drops of Silver, a song cycle, and Bridges to Artistry, a collection of 23 songs that are etudes.

 Forrest was awarded a U.S. Patent for inventing a new kind of computer key system that allows us to type all the letters of a word at once, just like playing chords on a piano.